breatheco-de/starwars-data-model-typeorm-node/README.md

 ## 📝Instructions

+Starty by reading the documentation on [how to create entities using TypeORM](https://typeorm.io/#/entities).

 Your Job is to update the `./entities/` directory with the files and code needed to replicate the starwars data model.

 The project is using the [TypeORM Node.js library](https://typeorm.io/#/) to generate the database.